QuantEcon/Bookshelf/README.md

-# QuantEconLib
+# QuantEcon Notes

-Code for the site QuantEconLib
+Code for the QuantEcon Notes Project

 ### Contributing
 Please work in branches and make PR's

-To make PR's cleaner and quicker, please merge the master branch into your branch (not the other way around!!!), then test to make sure your code is still working as inteded.
+To make PR's cleaner and quicker, please merge the master branch into your branch (not the other way around!!!), then test to make sure your code is still working as intended.
 This way, all merge conflicts will already be resolved in the PR.

 ### Building Documentation
 * API Docs: run `npm run api-docs` to build the API documentation.
 Output will be in `/docs/`